Hope for Connection

 Living into a New Possibility

-When contending with a problem to resolve, the first steps are to:
+When contending with a problem, the first steps are to:

 ▸ See it